 Our primary goal is to unravel the molecular events that dictate the regenerative response of neurons in the peripheral nervous system and to relate this information to the lack of regenerative capacity in the central nervous system.

-Permanent disabilities, including paralysis, numbness and pain following central nervous system (CNS) injuries result from the failure of injured axons to regenerate and re-build functional connections.
+Permanent disabilities, including paralysis, numbness and pain following central nervous system (CNS) injuries, result from the failure of injured axons to regenerate and rebuild functional connections.
 The poor regenerative capacity of mature CNS neurons remains a major problem in neurobiology and an unmet medical need.
 There are currently no satisfactory treatments to restore mobility and sensation following spinal cord injury (SCI) or vision after optic nerve damage.
-In contrast, axon regeneration and partial functional recovery do occur in injured peripheral nerves, providing an opportunity to identify molecular mechanisms that control the axon regeneration program.
+In contrast, axon regeneration and partial functional recovery can occur in injured peripheral nerves, providing an opportunity to identify molecular mechanisms that control the axon regeneration program.
+However, recovery from a peripheral nerve injury is typically slow and often incomplete and depends on the severity of the injury.
+Therefore, there is a need to identify new treatments to maximize functional recovery after peripheral nerve injury.

-To understand why regeneration occurs in the peripheral but not the central nervous system, our lab studies a unique cell type that spans both systems: sensory neurons of the dorsal root ganglia.
-The cell bodies of sensory neurons are located in the dorsal root ganglion, a structure that sits just outside the spinal cord.
-These sensory neurons have a unique pseudo-unipolar morphology with a single axon which bifurcates within the ganglion; one axon proceeds along peripheral nerves and the other proceeds centrally along the dorsal root into the spinal cord.
+To understand how to improve axon regeneration, our lab studies a unique cell type that spans both central and peripheral nervous systems: sensory neurons of the dorsal root ganglia.
+The cell bodies of sensory neurons reside in the dorsal root ganglion, a structure that sits just outside the spinal cord.
+These sensory neurons have a unique pseudo-unipolar morphology with a single axon that bifurcates within the ganglion.
+One axon proceeds along peripheral nerves.
+The other proceeds centrally along the dorsal root into the spinal cord.
 Importantly, the peripheral axon has a much greater regenerative capacity than the central axon.

-The primary goal in the Cavalli lab is to reveal the principles and mechanisms by which injured sensory neurons re-activate a pro-regenerative program following peripheral axon injury and identify potential targets for future treatment of CNS injuries and severe nerve injuries.
-Indeed, functional recovery in the peripheral nervous system is often incomplete, especially after complete nerve transection or when axons need to re-grow long distances to reach their targets.
+The primary focus in the Cavalli Lab is to reveal the principles and mechanisms by which injured sensory neurons regenerate and elucidate the contribution of the neuronal microenvironment to axon growth and sensory function.
+Our goal is to identify potential targets for future treatment of CNS and severe nerve injuries.

-We accomplish this goal using the mouse model system and apply a combination of biochemistry, cell biology, in vitro and in vivo imaging techniques and single cell sequencing approaches.
+We accomplish these goals using the mouse model system and apply a combination of biochemistry, cell biology, in vitro and in vivo imaging techniques, and behaviors and single cell sequencing approaches.
 Using human tissue, we also determine whether the findings made in the mouse model system are relevant to human physiology.

 Current Projects